 The Group has related party relationship with its significant investors, subsidiaries, associate, Directors and key management personnel.

 Related party transactions

 Related party transactions have been entered into in the normal course of business under normal trade terms.
-The significant related party transactions of the Company are as follows:
+The significant related party transactions of the Group and of the Company are as follows:-